Includes elm bark beetle (Scolytus scolytus), shothole borer (Scolytus rugulosus), Ips spp., Dendroctonus spp.

 Pest monitoring Examine branches in late spring for holes that are 0.08 inch in diameter, oozing sap, and sawdust.
 In stone fruits, these holes often are sealed with gummy ooze accompanied by a sawdust-like frass created by the larvae.
-Beetles are particularly attracted to unhealthy trees.
+Beetles are particularly attracted to unhealthy trees and tissue.
 Check for a small hole at the node or base of a bud or bud scar on sickly branches.
 Bark beetles can be monitored by hanging pheromone traps.
-However there also is some potential to draw adult bark beetles into an area with the pheromone traps, so they should be placed away from the potential hosts.
+However there is potential to draw adult bark beetles into an area with the traps, so they should not be placed on potential hosts.

-The best management tool is to keep trees healthy with proper pruning, adequate water, and fertilizer.
+The best management strategy is to keep trees healthy with proper pruning, adequate water, and fertilizer.
 Healthy trees repel the beetles by plugging bore holes or washing out invading beetles with sap and resins.
-Remove and destroy any infested wood on the tree or piles of infested green wood nearby, especially cherry wood.
+Remove and destroy any infested wood on the tree and do not pile infested green wood, especially cherry wood, in your home landscape.
 Once the bark dries and sloughs off, cut wood is no longer a host for the beetles.
-Whitewash trunks of young trees to prevent sunburn and reduce potential hazard of attack by shothole borer and other bark beetles.
-Tanglefoot or other sticky substances applied to the trunk may be effective.
+Whitewash trunks of young trees to prevent sunburn to smooth bark and thus reduce potential attack by shothole borer and other bark beetles.
+Sticky adhesive products applied to the trunk may be effective.

 There are a number or parasitoid wasps, predatory beetles and other insects that prey on bark beetles.
-Birds such as woodpeckers and small birds move up and down the bark to feed on arriving or emerging beetles.
+Birds, especially woodpeckers, will scavenge up and down the bark surface to feed on emerging beetles.

 For more information

 Punches, J. 2012.
 Cedar and Redwood Bark Beetles of Southwest Oregon.
 Oregon State University Extension Service (https://ufei.calpoly.edu/ForesTree/files/collected/cedarbeetle.pdf)